 Since it is so easy to find pallets, you can be picky.
 Avoid ones which are broken or cracked.
 Make sure it isn’t too warped either because it won’t stand up as nicely.

 Step 2: Prepping Your Pallet

 Once you’ve got your pallet, check it over for stray nails.
 Remove any which are sticking out.
 Seriously, take some time doing this!
-The last thing you want is to get stabbed by a dirty nail while digging potatoes out of your survival garden!
+The last thing you want is to get stabbed by a dirty nail while digging potatoes out!

 Depending on where you want to put your pallet, it might be worth going over it with some sand paper and coating it with a (non toxic) paint.
 If you want to do that, then here is an article about finding the right non toxic garden bed paint.

 There are a few different ways to make your pallet garden.
 I prefer the third method which combines straw bale gardening with the pallet garden.
 I’m going to go over all three methods though and let you decide.